JPMorgan makes another change in chief risk office

-NEW YORK (Reuters) - John Hogan, who was named chief risk officer at JPMorgan Chase & Co (JPM.N) last year just as its London Whale trades began racking up billions of dollars of losses, may leave the company, CEO Jamie Dimon said on Thursday.
+NEW YORK (Reuters) - John Hogan, who became chief risk officer of JPMorgan Chase & Co (JPM.N) as the company was just beginning to lose billions of dollars on its London Whale derivatives trades last year, may leave the company, CEO Jamie Dimon said on Thursday.

-Hogan will hold a new title of chairman of risk after returning to work on Monday from a leave he started in January, Dimon said in a memo to employees which was seen by Reuters.
-Ashley Bacon, Hogan’s deputy, will become chief risk officer.
+Hogan will first return to work on Monday from a leave he had taken in January and will initially hold the new title of chairman of risk, Dimon said in a memo to employees which was seen by Reuters.

-When Hogan became chief risk officer in January 2012 he inherited a dysfunctional risk management system, according to a report by the U.S. Senate’s Permanent Subcommittee on Investigations.
-The report found that Hogan had no role in approving the bad trades and that he was unaware of their size and mounting losses before press reports about them in April of that year.
+Hogan will be replaced as chief risk officer by Ashley Bacon, who had been interim head of risk during Hogan’s leave, the memo said.

+In January 2012, Hogan became chief risk officer for the company.
+Over the next four months the derivatives trade losses grew until the company disclosed in May that it had lost at least $2 billion and was working to get out of the positions.

-The company disclosed one month later that the trades had lost at least $2 billion.
-The disclosure set off intense investigations by government and company officials of JPMorgan’s risk controls and whether some banks are too big to manage safely.
+The disclosures set off intense investigations by government and company officials of JPMorgan’s risk controls and whether some banks are too big to manage safely.

 Hogan worked on overhauling the risk systems under the scrutiny of regulators.
 In November, Hogan’s father died after a long illness, according to a person close to the bank.